 The imagery and subtext of drugs being a mainly "black" problem are similarly evident throughout history.
 We're inundated with the idea that black people, primarily youth, are at the highest risk of drug addiction, drug dealing, and related criminal activity.
 When we examine the statistics, instead, we find that whites have a higher rate of substance use disorder per capita than any other ethnic group, including blacks.

-Substance Abuse Treatment and Minorities
+Substance Use Treatment and Minorities

 When it comes to treatment for addiction, black people are again at a disadvantage.
-Blacks are up to 8% less likely to complete substance abuse treatment than whites, and this is primarily due to socioeconomic factors.
+Blacks are up to 8% less likely to complete substance use treatment than whites, and this is primarily due to socioeconomic factors.

 Lack of employment, housing, insurance, and many other factors prove to be the reasons why it is more difficult for a black person to complete a residential treatment stay, the prevailing industry model.
 And where programs are funded to provide these services for free or low cost, the waiting lists are long, and the service's standard of service is low.
+While some states, like California, are starting to provide quality addiction services for marginalized groups, the country as a whole does not have nearly enough access given the demand for service.

 While we don't claim to have a magic bullet to this extremely deep-rooted and complex issue, we have a unique perspective and ability to impact change.
 The first step is education.
 Simply knowing these facts and acknowledging that this is occurring and has been for many years is a significant starting point.